Y0Coss/docs-fork/pages/manage_and_operate/secret_manager/external-secret-operator/guide.en-gb.md

 #### Create a secret containing the PAT

-Start by encoding your `user_pat` is base64 so it can be stored in a kubernetes secret.
+Start by encoding your `user_pat` is base 64 so it can be stored in a kubernetes secret.

 ```bash
 $ echo -n "<token>" | base64